Ah, beer – the great civiliser. As noted in the New York Times:

 I’m a big fan of beer, for the reasons above: it is an ancient technology, has deep roots in our social structures and history, and is quintessentially human – more so than bread, and possibly more so than farming in general.
 Perhaps the only reason we started static, rather than nomadic, societies is because we needed to brew beer – and so much of our civilisation began when we had to solve the dual-edged problem(s) of putting up with each other (empathy, logic, law) and the necessity of co-operation.

 How might I build a nano-brewery?
-Or a pico-brewery?
+Or a picobrewery?
 Or, hell, femto??
-To start with, I should find out what equipment dad has that I can steal/borrow.
+To start with, I should should experiment with “consumer” brewing kits.
 (A few days ago I had a daydream – opening a bar and nano-brewery in Paris, to share delicious Australian craft beer with the Parisians.
 Something completely different from IT.
 I also looked up horse-riding places for Dee!)